transloadit/jquery-sdk/README.md

    <code>service</code>
   </td>
   <td markdown="1">
    The service URL to use.
-By default this is `"https://api2.transloadit.com/"`, which makes use of our entire api and route traffic based on the geolocation of your users.
+By default this is <code>"https://api2.transloadit.com/"</code>, which makes use of our entire api and route traffic based on the geolocation of your users.
-   Setting this parameter overrules the `region` parameter, which you should also check out.
+   Setting this parameter overrules the <code>region</code> parameter, which you should also check out.
   </td>
 </tr>
 <tr>